muggy8/improbable/have-and-havenot/f42vQOqT.md

 Melody was presently surprised by my statement.

-"Oh, I'm sure you could tell but we both had strengthen active but there was no way I could out muscle a Vampire.
-Especially with my injury."
+"Oh, I'm sure you could tell but we both had strengthen active but there was no way I could out muscle a Vampire with my injury."
 Melody explained.

 I surely had no idea what this strengthen thing is but I'll pretend I did for now but the other thing she said surprised me.